Products of sequentially compact spaces and compactness with respect to a set of filters: Sequential compactness

-Notice that the assumption $\m h = \m s$ is necessary in Corollary \ref{equiv}.
-Indeed, Conditions (1) and (2) in Corollary \ref{equiv} are equivalent if and only if $\m h = \m s$.
-One implication is given by Corollary \ref{equiv} itself.
-On the other hand, by definition, there is a not sequentially compact product $X$ by $\m h$ sequentially compact factors.
-If $\m h < \m s$, then Condition (2) in Corollary \ref{equiv} trivially holds for such an $X$, while Condition (1) fails.
+To prove (iii) $\Rightarrow $ (i) we shall prove the contrapositive.
+Suppose that (i) fails.
+By the definition of $\m h$ there is a not sequentially compact product $X$ by $\m h$ sequentially compact factors.
+If $\m h < \m s$, then condition (ii) in Corollary \ref{equiv} trivially holds for such an $X$, while condition (i) there fails.
+Thus condition (iii) in the present corollary fails. \end{proof}

-As a final remark (quite unrelated with the rest of this note) we show that the mentioned characterizations of the cardinals $\m s$ and $\m h$ furnish a curious topological proof of the inequality $\cf \m s \geq \m h$.
-See \cite[Corollary 2.2]{Bl} for another proof.
-By the way ---and, perhaps, some sort of a curse on the very letter denoting it!---it seems to be still an open problem whether or not it is consistent that $\m s$ is $\m s$ingular.
-The next corollary does not use any of the results proved here.